 - Check understanding

-4) Who else was involved?
-What do you think were their feelings and needs?
+4) Who else has been affected?
+What do you think might be feeling?

 The objective at this stage is to help the pupil develop empathy and emotional intelligence towards others.
-How you modelled empathy when listening to the pupil in stage one will directly impact how well the pupil will be able to empathise with others now.
+How you modelled empathy when listening to the pupil in the previous stages will directly impact how well the pupil will be able to empathise with others now.

 - Use the needs and feelings card

 5) What have you learnt and what will you do differently next time?

 This is an opportunity to work with the pupil to find strategies moving forward for them to meet their needs in a way that will also be respectful of other people needs.
 If there doesn’t seem to be an easy solution, for example, they are bored in maths and they have rejected all ideas about how they could make it more fun for themselves, revert to empathy and sympathise with the challenge.
 The goal with Restorative Practice is to get everyone one step closer to meeting their needs whilst improving communication, understanding and empathy for one another